Hausdorff dimension of self-similar measures and sets with common fixed point structure: Introduction and Statements

-Moreover, in \cite{BS2021}, the first author and Szv\'ak gave a formula for the dimension of self-similar measures corresponding to that IFS for Lebesgue almost every parameters under the technical assumption that $0<\lambda_{1,1},\lambda_{1,2},\lambda_{2,1}<1/9$.
+Moreover, in \cite{BS2021}, B\'ar\'any and Szv\'ak gave a formula for the dimension of self-similar measures corresponding to that IFS for Lebesgue almost every parameter under the technical assumption that $0<\lambda_{1,1},\lambda_{1,2},\lambda_{2,1}<1/9$.
 Further generalisations can be found in \cite{Barany2, Barany4corner}.

 In this paper, we extend significantly the dimension result for such systems.
 For simplicity, let us introduce the following notations: let $L=\sum_{i=1}^Nn_i$ be the number of maps in $\mathcal{S}$, let $\underline{\lambda}=(\lambda_{i,j})_{1\leq i\leq N,1\leq j\leq n_i}$ be the $L$-dimensional vector formed by the contraction ratios, and let $\underline{t}=(t_i)_{1\leq i\leq N}$ be the vector formed by the fixed points.
 To emphasize the dependence on the the parameters, we may write $\mathcal{S}_{\underline{\lambda},\underline{t}}$ for the system defined in \eqref{eq:mainIFS}, $A_{\underline{\lambda},\underline{t}}$ for the attractor of $\mathcal{S}_{\underline{\lambda},\underline{t}}$ and $\mu_{\underline{\lambda},\underline{t}}^{\mathbf{p}}$ for the self-similar measure corresponding to the IFS $\mathcal{S}_{\underline{\lambda},\underline{t}}$ and probability vector $\mathbf{p}$.
 Our main result on the dimension of self-similar measures is the following: